Breast pain and lumps are common. Most of these problems are benign (non-cancerous) but still need to be evaluated by a health care provider.

 Many factors are thought to contribute to the cause of breast pain.
 Hormone changes seem to have a strong link to cyclic pain although no studies have identified a specific abnormality.
 Cyclic breast pain often improves or resolves with pregnancy and menopause.
 Hormonal birth control methods, hormone replacement therapy or fertility drugs may cause breast pain.
 Some reports associate breast pain with SSRI antidepressants such as Zoloft or Prozac.
 Caffeine is thought to worsen breast pain.
 Fatty acid imbalance in cells may cause breast pain.

 Large breasts may contribute to non-cyclic pain and also cause back and shoulder pain.
 Breast reduction surgery may help some of these symptoms but pain from the surgery and scarring may linger after healing.
 Breast cysts and trauma may cause pain.
-Pain from the chest wall, muscles, joints or heart may also feel like it comes from the breast.
+Pain from the chest wall, muscles, joints or heart may also feel like it comes from thebreast.
+Please visit the “Get Health Answers” section of our website at healthcenter.indiana.edu/answers for information on additional medical topics.

 Are there tests for breast pain?